wombleton/gitlaw-nz/acts/L/Local Government Act 1974.md

 ##### 350 Penalty for laying out private road or private way in contravention of this Act

-*   If any person lays out or forms, or permits or allows to be open for use, any private road or private way, or grants or reserves any right of way, contrary to the provisions of this Act, or refuses or neglects to perform, observe, or keep any condition imposed by the council as aforesaid, he commits an offence, and is liable to a fine not exceeding $50 for every day during which the offence has continued after the day on which he receives notice from the council that the offence has been committed.
+*   If any person lays out or forms, or permits or allows to be open for use, any private road or private way, or grants or reserves any right of way, contrary to the provisions of this Act, or refuses or neglects to perform, observe, or keep any condition imposed by the council as aforesaid, he commits an offence, and is liable on conviction to a fine not exceeding $50 for every day during which the offence has continued after the day on which he receives notice from the council that the offence has been committed.

     Compare: 1954 No 76 s 181; 1956 No 64 s 198B; 1961 No 131 s 40

     Section 350: inserted, on 1 April 1979, by [section 2][1931] of the Local Government Amendment Act 1978 (1978 No 43).

+    Section 350: amended, on 1 July 2013, by [section 413][1983] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 350: amended, on 30 March 1985, by [section 39(1)][1933] of the Local Government Amendment Act 1985 (1985 No 60).

 ##### 351 Illegal private road or private way not to be registered

-*   No plan, deed, or instrument of any kind whatsoever whereby contrary to the provisions of this Part any private road or private way is created, recognised, referred to, granted, or reserved shall be received for deposit or registration under the [Deeds Registration Act 1908][1983] or under the [Land Transfer Act 1952][1984].
+*   No plan, deed, or instrument of any kind whatsoever whereby contrary to the provisions of this Part any private road or private way is created, recognised, referred to, granted, or reserved shall be received for deposit or registration under the [Deeds Registration Act 1908][1984] or under the [Land Transfer Act 1952][1985].

     Compare: 1954 No 76 s 182; 1956 No 64 s 198C; 1961 No 131 s 40